 This new V10 “digital motor” was specifically engineered to bring a powerful punch in a smaller package.
 The Cyclone’s motor gives us a higher RPM, which combined with a new impeller, ceramic shaft and overlapping vanes result in 20% extra airflow.
 Essentially, that means more suction with less weight.

 We decided to test the Cyclone V10 against the V8 to compare cleaning performance.
 On one patch of carpet, I first used the V8, then vacuumed the same patch again with the V10.
 I checked to see if the second pass with the V10 picked anything up.

-On a second patch of carpet I used the V10 first, then did a second pass with the V8.
-Now I could compare the different amount of debris picked up.
+On the second patch of carpet I used the V10 first, then did a second pass with the V8.
+Now I could compare the different amounts of debris picked up.

 On the first patch of carpet, the V10 picked up as much dirt on the second pass as the V8 did on the first pass.
 On the second patch of carpet, the V8 collected far less on the second pass.